-Having long been fascinated by corrugated iron I plan to spend more time in this mysterious and resonant place looking at the creation of the built environment through rough timber and corrugated iron, and the beautiful shapes and textures which resulted.
-Over decades these buildings have embedded themselves into the landscape offering limitless scope for semi-abstract paintings based on their graceful yet aleatory forms.
+I have long been fascinated by corrugated iron and other vernacular building materials.
+Hill End is a splendid place for looking at the creation of the early built environment through rough timber and corrugated iron, and the beautiful shapes and textures which resulted.
+The extensive network of timber fencing, old and collapsing, creates a visual passageway across the cleared fields.
+Over decades these buildings and structures have embedded themselves into the landscape offering limitless scope for semi-abstract paintings based on their graceful yet aleatory forms.

 Corrugated iron nailed onto a wooden framework allows for addition, subtraction, decay, absorption into the landscape.
 The shapes and forms are angular and the textures striated.
 This makes it not so easy to paint.